-In P'1 (using NICE), however, a few users still need to forward 1000 to 10000 encryptions, and some links need to transfer up to 4000 encryptions, as shown in Figs. 13 (b) and (c), respectively.
+and (c), respectively.
 These users and links are close to the root of the NICE tree.
 Congestion at these users or links can cause data and rekey message losses for many downstream users.
-Therefore, in P'1 the rekey bandwidth overhead of the most loaded users and links is a big concern.
+Therefore, in $P_1'$ the rekey bandwidth overhead of the most loaded users and links is a big concern.

 We conclude that rekey message splitting is very effective in reducing rekey bandwidth overhead.
-Furthermore, it is more effective to perform message splitting in P'2 and P'3 (using T-mesh) than in P'1 (using NICE), especially for the most loaded users and links.
-In addition, in P'2 and P'3 each user does not need to maintain states for its downstream users to perform message splitting.
+Furthermore, it is more effective to perform message splitting in $P_2'$ and $P_3'$ (using T-mesh) than in $P_1'$ (using NICE), especially for the most loaded users and links.
+In addition, in $P_2'$ and $P_3'$ each user does not need to maintain states for its downstream users to perform message splitting.